eray-tasay/UniversityApp/README.md

 <img width="524" alt="databaseSchema" src="https://github.com/user-attachments/assets/8911874b-b334-47d7-861f-5d79dd83d55c" />

 This project consists of 8 microservices.
 Microservices and their endpoints are explained below.
-To explain and test project well test data has been added. "[]" means that request parameter is optional.
+To explain and test project well test data has been added.
+Note that some test data may seem unreleated to the domain. "[]" means that request parameter is optional.
 ```
 1) StudentGetService
 /api/get/students/all